-An audit is something that is performed every day and all the time in the business world, and even the public world.
-Making sure the auditor is kept true to themselves and follows the necessary steps to perform a fair audit is key.
-Having good structured documentation will only help the process in the auditing moments but also as time goes on and the audits get reviewed.
+In the business/public world audits occur every day and all the time.
+Having well-structured documentation will only help the process in the auditing moments.
 In the audit process, it is critical to ensure your company and documentation are on track; this can be a laborious task, but look no further.
 The expert team of technical writers at Essential Data are here to help ensure your company is on track with documentation of all types!

 Written by Dylan Friebel